New Patients- Referral & intake process

 • An extra current capacity to bring forward some more urgent referrals is indicated.

-• However, where referrals for less urgent patients are accepted, appointment offers are currently paused due to capacity constraints; these patients have been placed on waiting lists for appointment offers.
+• However, where referrals for less urgent patients are accepted, appointment offers are currently paused due to capacity constraints; these patients are placed on waiting lists for appointment offers.

 • Check this website for updates.